NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Introduction

-Massive stars ($M > 8\msun$) provide the first contribution to the elemental chemical evolution, because of their short lifetimes.
-They produce metals during both their evolution and their final explosion.
-During their evolution, massive stars contribute to the chemical enrichment of the interstellar medium via stellar winds, mainly for light elements up to silicon \citep[for instance H and He-burning products like carbon and nitrogen, see e.g.,][]{meynet:06}.
-Most $\alpha$-elements up to the iron group are produced during the advanced evolutionary stages \citep[e.g.,][]{thielemann:85} and/or by the final CCSN \citep[CCSN, e.g.,][]{woosley:95,thielemann:96,rauscher:02}.
+Massive stars ($M \gtrsim 8\msun$) provide the first contribution to the elemental chemical evolution owing to their short lifetimes.
+They produce metals both during their evolution and in the core-collapse supernova explosions (CCSN) marking their deaths.
+During their evolution, massive stars contribute to the chemical enrichment of the interstellar medium via winds; in these winds it is predominantly light elements up to silicon that are released \citep[for instance carbon and nitrogen, which are H- and He-burning products; see, e.g.,][]{meynet:06}.
+Most $\alpha$-elements up to the iron group are produced during the advanced evolutionary stages \citep[e.g.,][]{thielemann:85} and/or by the final CCSN \citep[e.g.,][]{woosley:95,thielemann:96,rauscher:02}.
 Massive stars are also the main site for the weak \sprn \citep[e.g.,][]{kaeppeler:11}.
 The weak \spr\ component \citep[forming most of the \spr\ abundances in the solar system between iron and strontium, e.g.,][]{travaglio:04} is produced during convective core He-burning and convective shell C-burning stages \citep[e.g.,][]{raiteri:91a, raiteri:91b,the:07,pignatari:10}.
-Since the \spr\ yields from massive stars are mostly ejected during the SN explosion, partial or more extreme modifications triggered by explosive nucleosynthesis need to be considered for these elements \citep[e.g.,][]{thielemann:96,rauscher:02}.
+Since the \spr\ yields from massive stars are mostly ejected during the CCSN explosion, partial or more extreme modifications triggered by explosive nucleosynthesis need to be considered for these elements \citep[e.g.,][]{thielemann:96,rauscher:02}.
 One example is the classical \pprn\ (also known as the $\gamma$ process) which forms proton-rich nuclei due to the photo-disintegration of \spr\ products in deep \spr-rich layers \citep[][]{arnould:03}.